aguin467/Calculator/README.md

-# calculator
+# Calculator
-A calculator written in C#
+ A calculator written in C#.